grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/include-dashboards.md

 }
 ```

-## Enhancing User Onboarding
+## Conclusion

-By bundling dashboards with your plugin, you significantly improve the user onboarding experience.
-Pre-configured dashboards serve as ready-to-use templates, eliminating the need for users to set up common variables, panels or queries from scratch.
+By bundling dashboards with your plugin, you can significantly improve the user onboarding experience.
+Pre-configured dashboards eliminate the need for users to set up common variables, panels, or queries from scratch.
 This can greatly enhance user satisfaction and efficiency!